 Schloss Weitenburg Castle Hotel near Stuttgart, and the lovely old university city of Tübingen, Germany, has a history going back nearly a thousand years, a Michelin Star awarded restaurant and a stunning setting overlooking the Neckar Valley between the Black Forest and the Swabian Alps.

-They have a selection thirty single and double rooms with a mixture of rustic traditional and sleek contemporary in style.
+They have a selection of thirty single and double rooms with a mixture of rustic traditional and sleek contemporary styles.
 We imagine most of you would prefer the historical rooms which have some lovely touches, with four poster beds, and some choice antique furniture and art pieces.
 Check them out on the booking page here.

-The different style rooms are not listed separately on the booking page though so if you’d prefer the historical rooms, write a request on the after booking form and they will do their best to accommodate.
+The different style rooms are not listed separately on the booking page though so if you want to be sure of getting a historical room, write a request on the after-booking form.

 The rest of the hotel is suitably old style, lavishly decorated and with lots of historical features still intact.
 It is a delightfully atmospheric place and really feels like a journey back in time.